craftcms/docs/docs/4.x/queue.md

 New jobs enter the queue in a **waiting** state.
 Once a runner picks up the job, it will be marked as **reserved** and Craft will attempt to execute it.
 Depending on the type of job, it may be allowed a certain number of “attempts” (temporary failures) or an overall “TTR” (time to reserve).
 If a job exhausts its attempts or runs out of time, it will be marked as **failed**.

-Failed jobs can be retried from the control panel.
+Failed jobs can be retried from the control panel, or with the [CLI](console-commands.md#queue-release).
 While additional _attempts_ are made automatically after a failure, _retries_ must be triggered manually.

 In addition to a status, jobs also have **description** and a **progress** value, both of which may be updated throughout its life.
 Jobs that handle large datasets typically report progress after each item processed (like when resaving elements), or are sliced into smaller batches.